psyomn/notes/languages/java/condensed-basics.markdown

 radius `r`, we may apply the same function for any `r`, and get the required behavior.

-So, in other words, a class may contain information crucial for behavior, whereas objects contain the differing information.
-More abstract, classes are specifications, whereas objects are instantiations of those specifications, possibly given differing state.
+So, in other words, a class may contain crucial behavioral definitions, whereas objects contain the differing information that the behavior requires.
+More abstract, classes are specifications, whereas objects are instantiations of those specifications, possibly given differing data.

-The user has control over both.
+The user has control over both classes and objects.
 Here is a simple class:

 ~~~~java
 class Sphere {